LazyRacc00n/NetworkAnalysis_1Assignment/README.md

  ![egonets](./images/Facebooks_circles.png)
 ## 2. Analysis

-The following table shows the global statistics we used to analyze the network in the following chapters.
+The following table shows the global statistics we used to analyze the network in the following chapters, it includes the number of nodes and edges, the average clustering and the global clustering etc. The entire neowork is connected so exist a path for each pair of nodes.

 | Dataset statistics | Values |
 |--------------------|------- |